zbyju/server-benchmarks/README.md

 ![Redirect](/report/redirect.png)
 ![Random](/report/random.png)

 Although I'm a terrible Go developer (as this literally my first project written in Go) it is the most performent implementation by far; apart from storing new URLs in the database, in which case it is just slightly worse than the fastify implementation.
+I suspect this has something to do with bad configuration when connectiong to the database.

+## Developer time

+I have used Express a lot in the past and so I was very confident with what I was doing.
+I thought that my experience with Fastify will be similar, but ran into a lot of trouble when trying to serve static files.

+I ended up having to add the little `>` for the redirection endpoint so that Fastify would be able to tell the difference between `/` and `/:bitly` endpoints.
+I tried other approaches as well but was not successful.

+Much like with Express I had no trouble with Gin and I can imagine everything would be pretty smooth if I had the same experience with the language and framework.

+# Improvements

+The most obvious improvement would be to use a caching mechanism in a form of a in-memory database - Redis would be a really good candidate for that.

+Another improvement would be to customize the configuration of the PostgreSQL database to suite the needs of the application.
+Something is obviously wrong there when it comes to the Go implementation.

+Some other minor changes could be done to the code, especially when it comes to my Go implementation as I have no prior experience with Go, I'm certain the performance can be optimized in that regard.

+# Conclusion

+I've used Node.js and Go to implement a bitly clone three different times using Express, Fastify and Gin.
+The results conclusively say that Go was by far the fastest, especially when reading and retrieving data.
+Fastify and Express implementations were more comparable, but Fastify was overall slightly better than Express.

+When it came to developer time I would say that express was the easiest to use (this is very biased as I have used it extensively before), followed by Gin and Fastify was more problematic.

 # Data